 In-flight engine fires in today's modern aircraft are extremely rare.
 It should be noted that the presence of smoke does not always mean that a flaming fire exists.
-For example, it may be engine oil on the exhaust system.
-If, in the pilot's judgement, an engine fire exists, the following procedures are suggested:
+For example, it may be engine oil on the exhaust system, If, in the pilot's judgement, an engine fire exists, the following procedures are suggested:

-- (1) Mixture IDLE CUTOFF

-- (2) Fuel Selector Valve OFF

-- (3) Master Switch OFF

-- (4) Cabin Heat and Air OFF

-- (5) Establish a maximum safe rate of descent.
-Increasing speed may blow the fire out.

-- (6) Slide slip maneuvers may be used, as necessary, to direct flames away from cabin area.

-- (7) Select a suitable field for a forced landing.
+- (1) Mixture IDLE CUTOFF (2) Fuel Selector Valve OFF - (3) Master Switch OFF (4) Cabin Heat and Air OFF - (5) Establish a maximum safe rate of descent.
+Increasing speed may blow the fire out. - (6) Slide slip maneuvers may be used, as necessary, to direct flames away from cabin area. - (7) Select a suitable field for a forced landing.

-- (8) Notify ATC if possible.

-- (9) Complete the forced landing.
-Do not attempt to restart the engine.